COAPE Diploma Lecturers & Tutors

 COAPE International Partner.

-DipCABT (COAPE) OCN, CertCAB, CAPBT Practitioner, CAB.
+DipCABT (COAPE) OCN, CertCAB, CABTi Practitioner, C.A.B.
+ICAN, C.C.A.B.

-When she has time to spare, she consults on particularly challenging cases and as an Expert Witness in legal cases involving Animal Behaviour.
+When she has time to spare, she consults on particularly challenging cases and works as an Expert Witness in legal cases involving Animal Behaviour.

 Leigh Shenker

-BADA (Hons)(WITS), DipCABT (COAPE) OCN, CAPBT Practitioner
+BADA (Hons)(WITS), DipCABT (COAPE) OCN, CABTi Practitioner

 Leigh’s studies and career path started in the field of human behaviour, working primarily with youth at risk.
 Her love of four legged creatures led her to change direction towards all things related to animal behaviour, and she completed her Diploma in Animal Behaviour through COAPE International.